hikarunukui/hikarunukui.github.io/README.md

 I am Hikaru Nukui (貫井 光), a Ph.D. student at Graduate School of Political Science, Waseda University.
-My research interests lie at the intersection of political behavior, local politics, and political economy, with a particular focus on advanced democracies.
+My research interests lie at the intersection of political behavior and comparative political economy, with a particular focus on advanced democracies.
 I use natural experiments and survey experiments for my research.

 Contact: hicaru0804[at]akane.waseda.jp